lit/lit/packages/labs/react/README.md

 #### Typescript

-EventHandlers can be typecasted using the `EventHandler` type included in this package.
-The cast helps `createComponent` correlate callback types to property names from an event prop name map.
+Event callbacks can be typecasted using the `EventHandler` type included in this package.
+The cast helps `createComponent` correlate callback types to property names from an event property map.

 Uncasted EventHandlers will fallback to `(e: Event) => void`.